apache/incubator-devlake-website/docs/Configuration/GitLab.md

 ##### Personal Access Token Permissions

-At least one of the following permissions is required to collect data from repositories:
+The following permission is required to collect data from repositories:

-- `api`
 - `read_api`

 You also have to double-check your GitLab user permission settings.